 A record of your processing activities

-In South Africa section 17 of POPIA requires a responsible party to maintain a record of all processing operations (or activities or functions) under its responsibility in a PAIA manual.
-This means that POPIA requires you to provide additional information in your PAIA manual.
+In South Africa, section 17 of POPIA requires a responsible party to maintain a record of all processing operations (or activities or functions) under its responsibility in an Access to Information manual.
+This means that POPIA requires you to provide additional information in your Access to Information manual.

 Actions you can take

-- If you already have an Access to Information manual, make sure it is up-to-date by asking Michalsons to review it to check that it complies with the latest law including POPIA and the Regulations.
+- If you already have a PAIA manual, ensure it is up-to-date by asking Michalsons to review it to ensure compliance with the latest laws, including POPIA and the PAIA Regulations.

 What must you do with your Access to Information manual?